Model-R/modleR_tests/README.md

 3. projection.Rmd
 - tests projection in do_many and final_models- done
-- still having problems in the last chunk- When eval=FALSE it works.
+- still having problems in the last chunk- When eval = FALSE it works.
 All outputs were done.

 4. Euclidean_distance.Rmd